Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 ### Buisness Owner

-The buisness owner aims to create a thriving eCommerce site for nutritional products, attracting more customers through an attractive design and secure payments.
+The buisness owner aims to create a thriving eCommerce site for nutritional products, gym equipment and apparel which attracts more customers through an attractive design and secure payments.
 They seek an interactive frontend to manage inventory effectively.
 They will be able to add, edit and delete stock when nessasary.

 <br>

-### SEO
+### Search Engine Optimisation

-During desing and development I put focuc on Search Engine Optimisation for the website.
-I did keyword research to identify the most relevant words that were not too high in volume I include these keywords in the meta tag descriptions.
-I also placed the key words on each of the websites pages  For images, I used descriptive file names and alt tags to improve the visibility of my website.included the different rel tags for the external website links as well.
+During desing and development, I put focus on Search Engine Optimisation for the website.
+I did keyword research to identify the most relevant words that were not too high in volume.
+I included these keywords in the meta tag descriptions.
+I also placed the keywords on each of the websites pages  For images, I used descriptive file names and alt tags to improve the visibility of my website.
+I used different rel tags for the external website links as well.

 ![alt text](static/images/keyword.JPG)